Estimated reading time: 11 minutes

 - Other statutory and non statutory authorities (LIC, ONGC etc).

-The actions of the state (all the above said) can be challenged in the courts as the violation of Fundamental Rights.
+The actions of the state (all the above said) can be challenged in the courts as a violation of Fundamental Rights.

 Article 13: All laws that are inconsistent with or in derogation of any of the Fundamental Rights shall be void.